SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 Clues from an old friend

-Every summer, Pamela and Bob take their sons to a summer camp in the California redwoods that Pamela has been going to since she was a kid.
+Every summer, Pamela and Bob took their sons to a summer camp in the California redwoods where Pamela had visited since she was a kid.
 Johnny was fearless at the camp, climbing trees and exploring nature.
 There was also a large room where everyone gathered and sang.
 Johnny did not like the loud singing in the room, but Pamela always encouraged him to stay and participate.

 Pamela described Johnny’s struggles to a friend at the camp who happened to be an occupational therapy practitioner (OTP).
 The OTP observed Johnny, and after asking Pamela a series of questions, suggested that Johnny might have a sensory processing disorder.